 2. Should those who watch pornography in private be prosecuted as recreational, experimental, exploratory, deviant, or criminal?

 The Vaswani petition goes far in calling for the criminalization of all forms of pornography usage, whether public or private.
-Without diminishing the importance of the other problems stated, this prayer, which seeks to outlaw and criminalize all forms of pornography use, poses serious threats to our liberty under Article 21 of the Indian Constitution, that must be addressed.
+Without diminishing the importance of the other problems stated, this prayer, which seeks to outlaw and criminalise all forms of pornography use, poses serious threats to our liberty under Article 21 of the Indian Constitution that must be addressed.

 The Supreme Court’s observation

-Ryan John Michael Thorpe v. the State Of Maharashtra (2021)
+Ryan John Michael Thorpe vs. the State Of Maharashtra (2021)

-Raj Kundra, the businessman, and husband of Bollywood star Shilpa Shetty had been arrested on suspicions of infidelity and making pornography.
-Many women had filed complaints with the Mumbai Police Department alleging that they were coerced into appearing in the obscene video for Raj Kundra’s app Hotshots, which is presently owned by a UK business’s alleged owner Kundra’s brother-in-law, Pardeep Bakshi.
+In this case, Raj Kundra, the businessman and husband of Bollywood star Shilpa Shetty, had been arrested on suspicions of infidelity and pornography.
+Many women had filed complaints with the Mumbai Police Department alleging that they were coerced into appearing in the obscene video for Raj Kundra’s app Hotshots, which is presently owned by a UK business’s alleged owner and Kundra’s brother-in-law, Pardeep Bakshi.
 After a series of arrests and raids, Raj Kundra was arrested.
-Raj Kundra was charged under Section 420 (cheating), Section 34 (common intention), Sections 292 and 293 of the Indian Penal Code, 1860 the Information Technology Act, 2000, and the Indecent Representation of Women (Prohibition) Act.
+Raj Kundra was charged under Section 420 (cheating), Section 34 (common intention), Sections 292 and 293 of the Indian Penal Code, 1860, the Information Technology Act, 2000, and the Indecent Representation of Women (Prohibition) Act.

 Facts of the case

-In the present case of Ryan John Michael Thorpe v. the State of Maharashtra (2021), the petitioner, Ripu Sudan Kundra @ Raj Kundra had actively participated in marketing pornographic films, and along with other accused they used to maintain the Hotshots App through his firm Viaan Industries, circulating/publishing it on social media and earning money from it.
+In the present case of Ryan John Michael Thorpe vs. the state of Maharashtra (2021), the petitioner, Ripu Sudan Kundra @ Raj Kundra, had actively participated in marketing pornographic films, and along with other accused, they used to maintain the Hotshots App through his firm Viaan Industries, circulating/publishing it on social media and earning money from it.
 The company Armsprime Media Pvt.
-Ltd. was founded by the Petitioner Ripu Sudan Kundra @ Raj Kundra for this purpose.
+Ltd. was founded by the petitioner Ripu Sudan Kundra @ Raj Kundra for this purpose.
 As a result, the investigating agency filed an application with the learned Magistrate to search Viaan Industries’ office, which was approved.
-From his mobile phone and SAN device, 51 pornographic films/movies with logos of Hotshots and Bollyfame were seized.
-The police found e-mail messages on Hotshots App between the Petitioner Ripu Sudan Kundra @ Raj Kundra with Pradeep Bakshi (wanted to be accused) who is his brother-in-law.
+From his mobile phone and SAN device, 51 pornographic films/movies with the logos of Hotshots and Bollyfame were seized.
+The police found e-mail messages on the Hotshots app between the petitioner Ripu Sudan Kundra @ Raj Kundra with Pradeep Bakshi, who is his brother-in-law.

 Raj Kundra had stated in his bail application, submitted through counsel Prashant Patil, that the prosecution was left to produce a single shred of evidence linking the software ‘Hotshots’ to a criminal offence.
 According to the investigation agency, the accused was using the Hotshots app to post and stream obscene information.
 There wasn’t a single allegation in the whole extra charge sheet against the current petitioner (Kundra) stating that he was actively participating in any of the video shoots, according to the bail petition.
 The petition stated that it was up to the individual artists to decide whether or not to post their material to the concerned app.
 According to the bail application, the contents of the complaint did not reveal any prima-facie offence against Kundra.